 The 2-stroke generator is the smallest and most compact.
-It is the one with the simplest engine.
+Moreover, it is the one with the most straightforward engine.
 That makes it to be a good option for portable generators.

 The 4-stroke only works with gasoline.
-It also produces less greenhouse gas emissions.
-It also has bigger power cuts: power increases with the available range of 4-stroke models and even more with diesel generators.
+Thus, it also produces less greenhouse gas emissions.
+However, it also has more significant power cuts: power increases with the available range of 4-stroke models and even more with diesel generators.

-In the 4-stroke sector, there are also those that run on gas (LPG, butane, propane) that emit less gas.
+In the 4-stroke sector, some run on gas (LPG, butane, propane) that emits less gas.

 Another important difference between the various generators is the control electronics they have on board.
 The simplest models provide 12V in direct current and 220V in alternating current.

 However, the current supplied suffers from fluctuations in emissions depending on the instantaneous absorption of the applied load.